kamara-moses/Note-Taker/README.md

 ## Questions
 If you have questions about this repository?
 Please contact me at [kamara.moses@yahoo.com](mailto:kamara.moses@yahoo.com).
 View more of my work in GitHub at [kamara-moses](https://github.com/kamara-moses).

+## Challenges
+I ran into a challenge at the very beginning of the project: understanding pathing with Express.
+I needed to complete my understanding of the usage of path.join and the meaning of __dirname, which required deep reading into documentation of the package.
+On completion I was able to successfully link the frontend content to the server.

+After conquering that challenge, I was then faced with another issue of the style.css not being able to load due to some MIME type error.
+I was able to do some research around the web to figure out why it was doing that.
+After coming to a set conclusion, I was able to change the path of the style.css to be able to load.

+I think this was a challenging app to build but overall very information and worth my time.
+I learned a lot while building this application that I will use in other applications with the same requirements/build.

 ## License
 This repository is licensed under the MIT license.